 A MultiObjective Optimization (MOO) is suitable for this kind of problem, since it optimize both the initial wet masses of the two configurations at the same time.
-And a Pareto-Front result can provide a wide set of dominant solutions including the optimal values for the two payload classes.
+And a Pareto-Front result can provide a set of dominant solutions including the optimal values for the two payload classes.

 Moreover, another important parameter is the total number of different stages (or better, motors) to be developed.
-This value is strictly linked to the overall cost and complexity of the project, therefore this must be considered in the cost function.
+This value is strictly linked to the overall cost and complexity of the project, therefore this must be added to the cost vector.